LePhuocThai2502/smart-traffic-violation/README.md

 # 📄 1.
 Project Overview

-The **Smart Traffic Violation Detection System** is an AI-powered web application designed to automatically detect, classify, and document traffic violations from images and videos.
-It integrates state-of-the-art computer vision techniques—including object detection, tracking, and license-plate OCR—to provide a complete intelligent transportation monitoring solution.
+The **Smart Traffic Violation Detection System** is a full-stack AI application that automatically detects, tracks, and documents traffic violations from images and videos.
+It integrates cutting-edge computer vision models to build a complete intelligent traffic-monitoring workflow.

-This project combines:
+This project includes:

-* **YOLOv11** for traffic object & violation detection
+* **YOLOv11** for violation detection (helmet, red-light, stop-line, mobile phone, triple riding,…)
-* **ByteTrack** for multi-object tracking
+* **ByteTrack** for multi-object tracking in videos
 * **PaddleOCR** for Vietnamese license plate recognition
-* **Flask** as backend & UI
+* **Flask** web backend and user interface
-* **SQLite** for storing violation data
+* **SQLite** for structured record storage

-Users can upload images/videos, review and manage violation evidence, correct license plates, approve or reject records, and visualize statistics via dashboards.
+Users can upload media, review detection output, manage violation records, and analyze statistics on an interactive dashboard.

 ---